-Note: Vacation costs are not covered by program fees; students are responsible for this.
+Note: Break costs are not covered by program fees; students are responsible for this.

 The room and board fee covers the following program components:

-Domestic Airfare to Program Launch Site
+International Airfare to Program Launch Site

-Domestic airline pricing can vary greatly due to the volatility of airline industry pricing, flight availability, and specific flexibility/restrictions on the type of ticket purchased.
+International airline pricing can vary greatly due to the volatility of airline industry pricing, flight availability, and specific flexibility/restrictions on the type of ticket purchased.
 Students may choose to take advantage of frequent flyer or other airline awards available to them, which could significantly lower their travel costs.